scottmacdowell/accounts-beatsmusic/README.md

-## Meteor-BeatsMusic
+## accounts-beatsmusic

-Beats Music OAuth2 login service for use with Meteor Auth.
+Beats Music OAuth2 login service for use with Meteor Auth and the [BeatsMusic](https://github.com/scottmacdowell/Meteor-BeatsMusic) package.

 ### Usage